 1. Personalization of Financial Services

-The key trend in FinTech is personalization, where AI lets companies tailor services toward the individual customer’s needs and preferences.
+The key trend in FinTech is personalization, where AI lets companies tailor services toward the individual customer’s needs and preferences to create a personalized banking experience.
 Customer data – whether investment product, savings plan, or loan – is analyzed through AI algorithms for offering personalized recommendations.

 Robo-advisors use AI to automate investment advice with consideration of what kind of goals, risk appetite, and market conditions a user has, thus making it easier for people to manage their investments with minimal fees, democratizing access to wealth management services.